burke552/css-projects/README.md

 2. Unzip the package file into the installation directory of your choice.
 For example <code>C:&#92;pkg&#92;dita-ot-2.1.1</code>

-3) Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>set DITA_HOME=&lt;DITA-OT_dir&gt;</code>
+3. Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>set DITA_HOME=&lt;DITA-OT_dir&gt;</code>

-4) Test the DITA-OT installation with the demo conversions.
+4. Test the DITA-OT installation with the demo conversions.

 ###OT Installation on Linux or OS X

 The following steps guide you to set up the DITA Open Toolkit processing environment in Linux or OS X.

+1. Download the DITA Open Toolkit package: [https://github.com/dita-ot/dita-ot/releases/tag/2.1.1](https://github.com/dita-ot/dita-ot/releases/tag/2.1.1).

-1) Extract the package file into a installation directory of your choice.
-Note: You can extract all package files and toolkits either to your private home directory for exclusive usage or to /usr/local/share/ directory for sharing.
+2. Extract the package file into a installation directory of your choice.
+For example, your in your home folder: <code>home/dita-ot-2.1.1</code>, or if you are on a Mac, perhaps your Apps folder.

-2) Verify that the environment variable JAVA_HOME has been set: <code>export JAVA_HOME=&lt;JRE_dir&gt;</code>
+3. Verify that the environment variable JAVA_HOME has been set: <code>export JAVA_HOME=&lt;JRE_dir&gt;</code>

-3) Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>export DITA_HOME=&lt;DITA-OT_dir&gt;</code>
+4. Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>export DITA_HOME=&lt;DITA-OT_dir&gt;</code>

-4) To use the <code>dita</code> command anywhere, set up your environment variable: <code>export $PATH='$DITA_HOME/dita-ot-2.1.1/bin'</code>
+5. To use the <code>dita</code> command anywhere, set up your environment variable: <code>export $PATH='$DITA_HOME/dita-ot-2.1.1/bin'</code>

-5) Test the DITA-OT installation with the demo conversions.
+6. Test the DITA-OT installation with the demo conversions.

 ## Sample DITA Commands